jonathanpepinmoore/jonathanpepinmoore/README.md

 <p>Software Engineer at Macromedia Incorporated</p>
 <p>May 1999 - May 2006 (7.5 Years)</p>
 <p>Macromedia User Group aka Non-Employee Director and affiliate program.
 Licensing Flash 4Source Code now in the Computer History Museum.
-Made Visual Effects, Games, and UIPrototypes. with Actionscript 1.0, to 2.0 in Macromedia Flash 3, 4, 5, MX 2004 and Studio 8.
+Made Visual Effects, Games, and UI Prototypes. with Actionscript 1.0, to 2.0 in Macromedia Flash 3, 4, 5, MX 2004 and Studio 8.
 Held meetings at ETSU and in the computer lab with the FBI.
 Was a Macromedia Startup.
 Ordered ECMA Standards from Switzerland and obtained the 2000</p>

 <h2>EDUCATION</h2>